fehlix/timeshift/README.md

 # timeshift MX21 branch
-This branch contains patches to make timeshift work with BTRFS when the default subvolume is not the top tree subvolume.
+This branch contains patches to make timeshift work with BTRFS default subvolume not the top tree subvolume.